microsoft/azure-data-manager-for-energy-power-bi-connector/Documentation/Setup.md

 2. Follow [Allow Uncertified Connectors in Power BI Desktop](https://learn.microsoft.com/power-bi/connect-data/desktop-connector-extensibility#custom-connectors)

+> [!IMPORTANT]
+> You may not see the connector if you downloaded Power BI from the Microsoft Store.
+Use the [installer](https://www.microsoft.com/download/details.aspx?id=58494) instead

+> Make sure you place the connector in the correct users folder.
+If you are using OneDrive you may have two documents folder, but C:\Users\\*username*\Documents is the correct one.

 ## Connect to Azure Data Manager for Energy from Power Query Desktop

 To connect to **Azure Data Manager for Energy**